-- travel (for those that live more than 1.6 miles from the campus that they study at)
+- Travel (for those that live 1.7 miles or more from the campus that they study at)

 - Essential uniform and equipment

 You must be enrolled on a course at Leicester College in order to receive the above funding.

-Childcare must be provided by an OFSTED registered provider and must be approved by a welfare advisor prior to childcare commencing.
-Students are asked to make a minimum contribution of 5% towards childcare costs.
+Childcare must be provided by an OFSTED registered provider and must be approved by a Welfare Advisor prior to childcare commencing.
 Leicester College has set a limit of £50 per day and £30 for morning or afternoon sessions as a reasonable cost for registered childcare.

 If the child is eligible for 15 or 30 hours per week free early education these must be used to cover the required sessions.
-Timetabled sessions will only be considered for childcare support.
+Timetabled days will only be considered for childcare support.